mohannad-b/Wrkcodean/project_details/user_flows/flow-10-update-blueprint.md

   - Optimistic concurrency mismatch (if concurrency token provided and `updated_at` no longer matches).
 - **400 Bad Request**:
   - Invalid JSON structure or failed schema validation (with canonical error code: `blueprint_empty_or_invalid`, same as Flow 11).
-  - Missing required nodes (no trigger node or invalid start node) → canonical error code: `missing_trigger` (same as Flow 11).
+  - Missing required steps (no Trigger step or invalid `nextStepIds`) → canonical error code: `missing_trigger` (same as Flow 11).
-  - Blueprint too large (node/edge counts or serialized size exceed configured limits: max 5 MB, max_nodes, max_edges).
+  - Blueprint too large (step counts or serialized size exceed configured limits: max 5 MB, max_steps, max_systems_per_step, etc.).
   - Flow 10 reuses the same canonical error codes defined in Flow 11 for overlapping validation cases and DOES NOT invent new strings for the same conditions.

 **Security Notes**: